jrminter/tips/README.Rmd

 **First**, some quickies:

+1. Today I learned (TIL)

+   2020-05-14:
+   **Do not update your iPhone OS right before a run**.
+The update **appeared** to be done, but my music was skipping for about 20 min.
+Guess there was processing in the background.

-1. Chrome Bookmarks - How to move a folder...
+2. Chrome Bookmarks - How to move a folder...

    From [here](https://support.google.com/chrome/thread/3479132?hl=en).